 How does tasting for the Companion differ from other reviewing gigs?
 Because I look after sparkling wines and there are only 500-600 Australian ones I have it relatively easy during the Companion tasting period.
 That said, there are so many more variables in the production of sparkling wine than for still wine that you need the extra time to properly consider them.
 I approach the task with some stylistic segmentation, tasting all the prosecco and then all the méthode traditionnelle wines for example, but I also try to taste the full portfolio of each producer in one go to get a feel for house style and any changes in philosophy from year to year.
 I'll taste a particularly good wine again later in the day, and perhaps the following day too, so I might only get through 20 in a day.
 The schedule when judging wine shows, on the other hand, is far stricter and fatiguing.

 Do you feel much pressure to 'get it right'?
-I take my role very seriously, and I retaste wines at every opportunity, as wines change in bottle over time.
+I take my role very seriously, though the fact we all have different palates means I can only ever hope to get it right some of the time!
 I collect as much technical detail on individual wines as possible and try to re-taste them through the year alongside around 2000 Champagnes.
-You need to be sensitive to the changes taking place as sparkling wine evolves.
-I gather so much more information on the sparkling sector than there is space in the Companion that last year I was prompted to launch my first Australian Sparkling Wine Report.
+You need to be sensitive to the changes taking place as sparkling wine ferments in bottle.
+I gather so much more information on the sparkling sector than there is space in the Companion that last year I was prompted to launch my Australian Sparkling Wine Report.

 Should sparkling fans be excited about the entries in this year's Companion?
 Absolutely.
 Australian sparkling has entered a new era, with Tasmanian cuvée winning some of our most significant wine shows in the past two years.
 This is the first time in our history that sparkling wines are being recognised as equal, and even superior to, our greatest still wines.
 A lot of effort and knowledge has gone into improving production in places like northern Tasmania and cool-climate Victoria and that shows through in higher scores.
-The quality coming through in sparkling shiraz – a style unique to Australia – makes this one of the strongest sparkling categories in the country.
+The quality coming through in sparkling reds – a style that isn't even made in Europe – is something else to get very excited about.

 You took a break from the Companion tasting table this edition but will return next year - does the job require a certain amount of physical and mental preparation?
 Tasting wine for a living sounds like one of the world’s best jobs.
 And it’s true that, almost every day, you come across some new wine that rocks your world a bit, and stuns you with its beauty.
 Pinch-yourself territory.
 For that reason, it’s a job I wouldn’t give away for quids.
 It is indeed as good as it sounds.
 But even so, it would surprise people just how physical this job is, how exhausting.
 It takes fierce concentration across a great many hours, every day, across months.
 It wears you down.
 The work itself and the logistics of it is draining, made worse by the constant wear of alcohol, tannin and acid on your body.
 You basically have alcohol-laced liquid in your mouth for 10+ hours per day, seven days a week, for two to three months each year.
 I taste each wine many times, taking things slow, so that I can form the clearest picture possible to describe it.
 As the final tasting deadline approaches, you tend to get closer and closer to the foetal position.